-Concept: Recipes in DSS¶
+Concept: Recipes in Dataiku¶

 This content is also included in the free Dataiku Academy course, Basics 102, which is part of the Core Designer learning path.
 Register for the course there if you’d like to track and validate your progress alongside concept videos, summaries, hands-on tutorials, and quizzes.